 Here are some reactions from a "Re-reader":

-1. Outlander is a well-known book.
-Before you cracked it open, what were your expectations or assumptions about this story?
+about this story?
 Or did you jump into it with a blank slate?

 I'd say I was an early reader of Outlander and I'm single-handedly responsible for exposing it to a lot of women at my library.